MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 ## Step 2 - Take your self-assessment

 From the Feedback tab on your Glint dashboard, select **View** for your program.
-Now Step 2 can be activated.
+Now Step 2 is activated.
 Select the **Take Assessment** button and follow the on-screen instructions.
 Your due date for your self-assessment displays.

 ::image type="content" source="../../media/glint/setup/360-take-self-assessment.png" alt-text="Screenshot of the feedback provider selection reminder window.":::